panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-09-25-PMC/2019-09-25-PMC_Summary.md

 Jordi also explained that Andy is waiting for feedback on lessons learned by ILL (EuXFEL and ELI provided input last week - thanks!)

   **WP3 Data Catalog Services**: Tobias was absent.
 Petra was absent too but she had shared some notes: Financial report was shared with Jordi, WP3 is working on some more internal milestones.
+A WP3 workshop was held at the ILL last week.
+There was a good number of participants, including members from the ExPaNDS projects.
+The notes and presentations from the workshop can be found on the PaNOSC confluence: https://confluence.panosc.eu/display/wp3/WP3+ILL+Workshop+September+2019

-  **WP4 Data Analysis Services**: Hans explained that teh questionnaire is out, the ExPaNDS meeting was usueful and he is working on the portal architecture.
+  **WP4 Data Analysis Services**: Hans explained that the questionnaire is out, the ExPaNDS meeting was usueful and he is working on the portal architecture.
 WP5 wants to focus on datasets for which apps exists.
 He also helped with the paper for ICALEPS and organising a Jupyter conference.
 A joint ExPaNDS-PaNOSC WP4 meeting in Humburg is also being planned for next year.